Skip to main content

-Six Ways to Avoid Capital Gains Tax in Canada
+Six Ways to Reduce Capital Gains Tax in Canada

+So, you want to avoid capital gains tax.
 It’s hard — and, um, illegal — to avoid paying income tax entirely, so please don’t do it.
-But if you are wondering how to limit capital gains taxes in Canada (the legal way), there are strategies you can use.
+We’ve seen enough celebrity oopsies to know better than that.
+But if you are wondering how to limit capital gains taxes (the legal way), there are strategies you can use.

 1. Put your earnings in a tax shelter

 Tax shelters act like umbrellas that shield your investments.
-As long as your investments remain inside a tax shelter, they are left to flourish duty-free.
-You can buy and sell stocks at your leisure with no tax consequences.
-(Of course, that also means you don’t get to write capital losses off your total income.)
+As long as they remain inside a tax shelter, your investments are left to flourish duty-free, which means you can buy and sell stocks at your leisure with no tax consequences.
+The one downside?
+You don’t get to write capital losses off your total income.

-A Tax-Free Savings Account (TFSA) functions similarly to an RRSP in protecting against capital gains.
-The biggest difference is that the money you put in a TFSA has already been taxed, so when you withdraw it (along with any extra earnings), you can do so tax-free.
-If you contribute about $6,000 annually with after-tax dollars, and invest that money over 30-50 years until it grows to $1 million (which is possible and not even that far-fetched, given average returns), you can withdraw that $1 million completely tax-free.
+A Tax-Free Savings Account (TFSA) works similarly to an RRSP in protecting against capital gains.
+The biggest difference is that the money you put in a TFSA has already been taxed, so when you withdraw it (along with any extra earnings), you’re not taxed at all.
+While the annual contribution limit has fluctuated between $5,000 and $10,000 since its inception, if you contribute about $6,000 each year (keeping in mind the annual contribution limits so you don’t get dinged with an over-contribution penalty) with after-tax dollars, and invest that money over 30-50 years, you could, hypothetically, see it grow to a significant sum, and that amount wouldn’t be taxed a cent when you withdrew it.

 2. Offset capital losses

 Let’s talk wins and losses.
-If, in the same year, you earn a $1,000 profit from selling ABC stock (fist bump!), but lose $1,000 when you sell XYZ stock (argh!), then your profit is effectively zero — the win and loss cancel each other out.
-In that instance, you won’t have to pay any capital gains tax.
+If, in the same year, you earn a $1,000 profit from selling ABC stock (fist bump!), but lose $1,000 when you sell XYZ stock (argh!), then your profit is effectively zero.
+The win and loss cancel each other out, and in that case, you won’t have to pay any capital gains tax.

-But what if this wasn’t exactly your year and you only have losses to report?
-If that’s the case, you can carry your losses forward or backward to apply them to different years.
-You can carry them backward for up to three years to offset any gains for a tax refund or carry them forward indefinitely and accumulate them.
+But what if this wasn’t exactly your year and you have only losses to report?
+Here’s where the strategy comes in: you can carry your losses forward indefinitely or backward up to three years, applying them to different years to offset any gains you’d be taxed on.
 There are even some instances where you can claim your capital losses against other kinds of income, but you should consult a qualified accountant to discuss this strategy.

 (One quick thing to note here: in order to properly offset capital losses, you have to have a real loss — you can’t just sell a stock and quickly re-purchase it.
 You also can’t sell a stock and tell your spouse to buy it.
 That’s considered a “superficial loss,” which the CRA will pick up on and doesn’t allow.)

 There is, however, a rather clever way to work around this.
-It’s called “tax-loss harvesting” in which you purposely sell an investment that has decreased in value while purchasing a similar (but not identical) investment.
+It’s called “tax-loss harvesting,” in which you purposely sell an investment that has decreased in value while purchasing a similar (but not identical) investment.
 Say you really believe in the cannabis sector (duuuuuuude).
 You bought shares in a cannabis company at $1,000, but those shares dropped to $500.
 You sell the stock, claim the $500 loss, and then immediately purchase a different cannabis stock or an exchange-traded fund.
-Therefore, you’re reducing your tax burden but still potentially capturing gains in a sector you’re confident will go up.
+Therefore, you’re reducing your tax burden but still potentially capturing gains in a sector you’re confident will go up (although there are no guarantees).

 3. Defer capital gains

-You can defer paying capital gains tax for your shares only when you got them from a spouse or common-law partner due to death or divorce.
+This isn’t really a strategy, but you can defer paying capital gains tax for your shares when you got them from a spouse or common-law partner due to death or divorce.
 So, if your spouse bought 100 shares of ABC stock and then transferred them to you in the divorce, neither of you will have to pay capital gains tax on it at that time.
 You owe capital gains tax only after you sell the shares.
 A profit or loss is calculated from the value at the time your spouse purchased them, not when they gave them to you.

 4. Take advantage of the lifetime capital gain exemption

 The lifetime capital gains exemption applies to some small business owners when they sell private qualifying shares, and farm and fishery property.
 Shares that qualify are those in a company that actively operates in Canada and is owned by Canadians.
 Additionally, the taxpayer or a relative must have owned the shares for at least 24 months prior to the sale.
-In 2023, the lifetime exemption is $1,016,836.
 The rules for this are complex, so consult a qualified tax professional.
-There is no lifetime capital gains exemption for stocks.
+There is no lifetime capital gains exemption for publicly traded stocks.

 5. Donate your shares to charity